Elsonsingh1992/Taurine-Haxx/README.md

 1. Install [Taurine Untethered](https://github.com/AppInstalleriOSGH/Taurine/releases/) with TrollStore
 2. On the device, Copy `/System/Library/PrivateFrameworks/CoreAnalytics.framework/Support/analyticsd` to `/System/Library/PrivateFrameworks/CoreAnalytics.framework/Support/analyticsd.back`
 3. Then replace `/System/Library/PrivateFrameworks/CoreAnalytics.framework/Support/analyticsd` with `/usr/bin/fileproviderctl`
-4. Create and empty file `/var/mobile/.untether`
+4. Create an empty file at `/var/mobile/.untether`
 5. Copy `fileproviderctl_internal` to `/usr/local/bin` on the device, mode should be 0755.
 5. You're done!
-The jailbreak will start about 40 seconds after you reboot
+The jailbreak will start about 40 seconds after every boot

 ### Disable